Editor-in-Chief, Bloomberg Businessweek (Chinese)

 Ms. Witcher was Assistant Managing Editor of the WSJ in Hong Kong from 2002 to 2005, responsible for running the newsroom.
 From 2006 to 2010, she was editor of Weekend Journal Asia, a weekly lifestyle magazine, winning several awards.
 Among them was the 2008 Society of Publishers in Asia award for Excellence in Magazine Front Cover Design.

-Prior to joining the International New York Times in 2013, she was a writing coach and senior editor in charge of business coverage at The South China Morning Post.
+Prior to joining The New York Times in 2013, she was a writing coach and senior editor in charge of business coverage at The South China Morning Post.

 She has a BA in English from Davidson College in Davidson, North Carolina, and a master’s degree in journalism from the University of Missouri at Columbia.